lsst/rtn-029/index.rst

 Introduction
 ============

-In this note we document the required input datasets and the procedure we followed at the Rubin French Data Facility (FrDF) for creating and populating a butler repository for the image processing needs of Data Preview 0.2 :cite:`RTN-001`.
+In this note we document the required input datasets and the procedure we followed at the Rubin French Data Facility (FrDF) for creating and populating a butler repository for the needs of image processing for preparing Data Preview 0.2 :cite:`RTN-001`.

 We include the command line tools and scripts we used as well as the details on the datasets used for populating the repository.